NexPlayer/NexPlayer_Unity_Plugin/README.md

 ### Using NexPlayerSimple

 NexPlayerSimple is a slimmed down version of our full-featured example player, NexPlayer.
-You can use it by following this steps:
+You can use it by following these steps:

 1. To add video playback to your scene, you will need to add a NexPlayerSimple component to your scene: